pcorey/pcorey.github.io/_posts/2015-07-14-why-is-rename-disallowed.markdown

 layout: post
 title:  "Why Is Rename Disallowed?"
 titleParts: ["Why Is Rename", "Disallowed"]
-description: "The MongoDB 'rename' operator is disallowed in Meteor client-side queries.
+excerpt: "The MongoDB 'rename' operator is disallowed in Meteor client-side queries.
 Let's explore why that may be."
 author: "Pete Corey"
 date:   2015-07-14
 tags: ["Javascript", "Meteor", "Security"]